dimajix/flowman/docs/spec/mapping/sql.md

 # SQL Mapping
-The `sql` mapping allows to execute any SQL transformation which contains Spark SQL code.
+The `sql` mapping allows executing any SQL transformation which contains Spark SQL code.
 You can reference other mappings in `FROM` clauses by the mappings names.
 Note that you cannot reference any Hive tables, since Flowman will interpret all tables names as references to Flowman mappings.